Eric Blom: Grove and Everyman's Dictionary

+Opinions

 Blom was forthright in his opinions.
 He could be almost gushing about his favourites, particularly Mozart, and most especially his operas.
 He wrote that Benjamin Britten's Peter Grimes was "so impressive and original that only the most absurd prejudice will keep it out of the great foreign opera houses".
 Equally, he did not shrink from criticising composers he thought less of, and introduced some of his own prejudices.
 He was capable of uniquely insightful comments on well-known works in which he held a minority opinion; e.g., that the solo part of the Sibelius Violin Concerto "is closely interwoven with the symphonic tissue, and is therefore neglected by the average virtuoso" (even though it is in fact one of the most popular and frequently played and recorded of all violin concertos).
 Even more notoriously, he wrote that Rachmaninoff "did not have the individuality of Taneyev or Medtner.
 Technically he was highly gifted, but also severely limited.
 His music is ... monotonous in texture ...
 The enormous popular success some few of Rakhmaninov's works had in his lifetime is not likely to last, and musicians never regarded it with much favour".
 To this, Harold C. Schonberg, New York critic not immune to snobbery of his own, in his Lives of the Great Composers, responded with equally outspoken unfairness, "It is one of the most outrageously snobbish and even stupid statements ever to be found in a work that is supposed to be an objective reference".

+Other work

 Blom translated many documents for Otto Erich Deutsch's Mozart: A Documentary Biography (published 1965).
 He assisted Gervase Hughes in the writing of his book The Music of Arthur Sullivan.
 In 1956, for the Mozart bicentenary, he published some of Mozart's letters translated by Emily Anderson.

 In 1941 Blom wrote a detective novel, Death on the Down Beat, using the pseudonym Sebastian Farr.
 The novel concerns the shooting of a conductor during a performance of Strauss’s Ein Heldenleben.
 The book was republished in 2022 under the British Library Crime Classics imprint.